patternfly/training-scenarios/react-charts/area-chart/step4.md

 3) <strong>Add a `containerComponent` property to that section</strong>

-The `containerComponent` property takes a component instance which will be used to create a container element for standalone charts.
+The `containerComponent` property takes a component instance, which will be used to create a container element for standalone charts.

-You will add the `ChartVoronoiContainer` component which adds the ability to associate a mouse position with the data point(s) closest to it.
+Add the `ChartVoronoiContainer` component which adds the ability to associate a mouse position with the data point(s) closest to it.
 This is useful for adding a tooltip.

 It should look like this: